jannajoceli/digital-methods-brazil/README.md

 [✏️Confirm your participation here](https://www.tickettailor.com/events/digitalfuturesinstitute/1527153).
 If you join us online, we will email you the link.

+🌍 STAY CONNECTED:
-🔗You are welcome to join the Digital Methods Global South Network by collaborating with us [to map Digital Methods in Brazil (click here!)](https://forms.gle/SD1CutX9Jm6S5XeJA) The results of this form will be displayed here and updated continuously 🤓.
+You are welcome to join the Digital Methods Global South Network by collaborating with us to map Digital Methods in Brazil and joining the mailing list:

-🔗 LINKS

 Mapping Digital Methods in Brazil

 [🇧🇷 👩🏻‍💻 Mapeando Métodos Digitais no Brasil I Documento Colaborativo & Aberto](https://bit.ly/Metodos-Digitais-BR-form)
+The results of this form will be displayed here and updated continuously 🤓.

 Mailing List - Digital Methods Global South Network